dmwm/DAS/doc/sphinx/new_service.rst

-optionally the class can override .. function:: def api(self, query) method of :class:`DAS.services.abstract_service.DASAbstractService` Here is an example of such implementation
+optionally the class can override .. function:: def api(self, query) method of :class:`DAS.services.abstract_service.DASAbstractService` Here is an example of such an implementation

 .. doctest::